sguarin/machine-mqtt-node-red/README.md

 ## Introduction

 Last year I have been working on an embedded solution of remote sensing electric and physical parameters.
-In [this](https://sguarin.github.io/presentaciones/seguridad-mqtt/) presentation I talked about differents aproachs to correctly implement MQTT/TLS connection with authentication validation between an embedded solution and a broker.
+In [this](https://sguarin.github.io/presentaciones/seguridad-mqtt/) presentation I talked about differents aproachs to implement MQTT/TLS connection with authentication validation between an embedded solution and a broker.
 The examples were presented using ESP32 and the arduino framework.

 The entire solution was originaly conceived as an embedded system, a python service and an ELK stack (Elasticsearch, Logstash and Kibana).
-Now I needed to implement an escalable flow from MQTT messages to a PostgreSQL database using Node-red, in order to adapt the embedded solution to an infrastructure currently used by the customer.
+I needed to implement an escalable flow from MQTT messages to a PostgreSQL database using Node-red, in order to adapt the embedded solution to an infrastructure currently used by the customer.

 The following research consists in testing sql injections via MQTT using Mosquitto, Node-red and PostgreSQL in a docker composed lab, but it can be extended to other implementations.
 The messesges are received via MQTT broker, processed in Node-red and stored on a SQL database.